hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

     - position

 ### L1 coordinator transactions
 Coordinator could perform some special transactions to trigger L1 transactions.
-This transactions are processed in the `forgeBatch` smart contract method, and all the neccesary data is provided in the method inputs.
+This transactions are processed in the `forgeBatch` smart contract method, and all the necessary data is provided in the method inputs.
 This means that like L2 transactions, the data availability can be retieved by inspecting the ethereum transaction.

 Data needed to perform this transactions will be encoded as:
 ```